-CORPORATE GOVERNANCE General meeting Partners meetings can be called by the sole manager or the board of managers, by the statutory auditor, or by the partners holding at least 33% of the SRL's capital stock.
+CORPORATE GOVERNANCE General meeting General meetings can be called by the sole manager, the surveillance body (supervisory board), or by the partners holding at least 33% of the SRL's capital stock.
 Unless otherwise stated in the bylaws, the meeting call must be delivered by certified letter to each partner with an acknowledgment of receipt, at least eight days before the meeting date.
 For a meeting to be held, the attendance quorum at first call is at least 50% of the equity quotas (there is no minimum attendance quorum at second call).
 At first and second call, resolutions require the affirmative vote of the majority of the equity quotas represented at the meeting.
 Any change to the SRL's bylaws requires the affirmative vote of at least 75% of the equity quotas.
-Increasing the partners' obligations also requires the affirmative vote of at least 75% of the equity quotas.
+Increasing the partners' obligations and changing the corporate purpose requires a unanimous vote.
 The partners meeting must be held at least once a year.
-Administrative body The administrative body can consist of a temporary and revocable sole manager or a board of managers with at least two managers, who may be partners or third parties.
-Surveillance body A surveillance body is optional.
-If there is one, it may be composed of third parties.
+Administrative body The administrative body can consist of a sole manager, who may be temporary and be removed from the position, or a board of managers with at least two managers, who may be partners or third parties.
+Surveillance body A surveillance body (supervisory board) is optional.
+If there is one, it may consist of partners or third parties.